 2. You Are Using the Wrong Methods to Change: If weight loss is your goal, pretending to love running when you don’t, is not going to encourage you to exercise.
 Further, forcing yourself to eat rice cakes when you don’t like rice cakes is only setting yourself up for failure.
 Choosing the wrong methods, activities, foods, avenues, etc. to help you in making your change is only going to deflate you and keep motivation levels low.
 Instead, find and use the resources that you enjoy using or being part of and make them part of your change plan.

 3. You Are Trying to Change Something You Don’t Want to Change: And the biggest reason your change isn’t working is because somewhere, deep down, you don’t want to make the change.
 In A Whole New You: Six Steps to Ignite Change for Your Best Life, I discuss the importance of passion for change.
 Many of us fall victim to the “shoulds,” the “I need tos,” and change out of guilt.
 Unfortunately, these reasons to change are the absolute most ineffective and least motivating reasons to do so.
 If, for instance, you are quitting smoking because your family hates the fact that you smoke or because your doctor tells you it is good that you do, but deep down you really don’t want to make the change, your long-term success is doomed to fail.
+Just because you haven’t quit smoking as quickly as you would like, it doesn’t mean that you have failed in your efforts.
+It just means that you haven’t found the method that best suits you.
+When some people decide to quit smoking tobacco, they decide to turn to vaping instead.
+BuyV2Cigs offer an amazing shisha kit that can help people to start the process of being able to quit smoking for good.
+And not forgetting that it is a healthier alternative.
+It doesn’t matter how you achieve this New Year’s resolution as long as you do it at your own speed and without worrying about what other people may think.
+It is achievable.
 Whatever resolutions you have made, dig deep.
 Are you seriously passionate about the change?
 If not, it is time to reevaluate.
 If, however, there is a fire in your belly about the changes you’ve embarked on, you are in much better shape.

 Brett Blumenthal is bestselling author of A Whole New You: Six Steps to Ignite Change for Your Best Life (Dec 2012) 52 Small Changes: One Year to a Happier, Healthier You (Jan 2012) and Get Real and STOP Dieting!
 (Dec 2010).
 She regularly speaks at conferences, spas and wellness centers on topics of change and wellbeing.
 Her writing is regularly featured on her site www.sheerbalance.com and other popular sites including: Huffington Post, Yahoo!, Shine from Yahoo!, Divine Caroline, Intent and Gather.
 She has also been featured in The New York Times, Wall Street Journal, Spa Magazine, Stuff Boston, American Fitness, The METRO and Organic Spa Magazine.
 Brett has appeared on NBC, FOX and CBS.
 She has 20 years of experience in wellness promotion and 10 years experience in management consulting; including change management for Fortune 100 companies.
 Brett received her MBA and her bachelors degree from Cornell University.
 She is certified by WELCOA (Wellness Council of America) and AFAA (Aerobics and Fitness Association of America).